Senryoku/Deecy/Readme.md

 -   What's "Maple V blank over interrupt"?
     "This interrupt is generated when a Maple interface transmission/reception operation spans V-Blank_In."
+-   VMU/Storage

 -   The whole AICA Chip.
 Please have mercy.

 -   Renderer:
-  - Handle ClampUV and FlipUV, idealy using appropriate samplers and adressing modes.
     - Handle and generate Mipmaps.
+    - Order independent transparency.

-  - Ikaruga need some sort of MMU support :( Apparently only around the Store Queue, but I'm still unsure how much of the MMU I need to implement to circumvent this (and the interpreter is already painfully slow).
+- Ikaruga need some sort of MMU support :(
+    Apparently only around the Store Queue, but I'm still unsure how much of the MMU I need to implement to circumvent this (and the interpreter is already painfully slow).
     The fact that the issue arise before issuing a pref instruction with the MMU on lead me to think there's more to it.